-Further consideration needs to be given to factors such as diet, vitamin D and housing.
-Guidance currently recommends that individuals with limited sunlight exposure take a daily supplement of vitamin D. Learning from the experiences in other countries was thought to be essential in helping to understand why BAME communities in England were disproportionately affected.
+Questions remain on the role of factors such as diet, housing, vitamin D deficiency although current guidance recommends taking daily supplementation.
+Learning from the experiences in other countries was thought to be essential in helping to understand why BAME communities in England were disproportionately affected.
 There is also a need for further research on the economic impacts of COVID-19 on BAME communities, which will likely be very long term and severe, with lasting health and wellbeing impacts.
 There was a clear ask for improved data collection on ethnicity, occupation and faith in all routine clinical data and death certification.